eddysanoli-galileo/Data-Analysis-Statistical-Modeling-and-Computation-in-Applications/Module 5 - Environmental Data and Gaussian Processes/Project/Written Report.md

     for the Y component.

-6. The last plot found in the 3rd point of this problem shows the cost/performance metric over the search space for the final kernel parameters used.
+6. The last plot found in the 3rd point of this problem shows the cost/performance metric over the finer search space.
 The optimal parameters are marked with a red cross for clarity.
+If we were to interpret the lighter colors as a higher height, and the lower colors as valleys, we can see that the surrounding area of the finer grid search shows a clear increase towards the optimal parameters found, confirming that the parameters were probably chosen correctly.

 ### Problem 4.b (5 points)